-Lubumbashi and Mbuji-Mayi ( other major cities) contain about 2 million people each.
-Kananga and Kisangani (major cities) contain about 1 million people each.
+Lubumbashi and Mbuji-Mayi ( major cities) contain about 2 million people each.
+Kananga and Kisangani (other major cities) contain about 1 million people each.

 Democratic Republic of Congo is one of the most diverse and culturally rich countries in Africa today with over 200 ethnic and tribal groups living together.
 The four largest ethnic groups - Mongo, Luba, Kongo (all Bantu), and the Mangbetu-Azande (Hamitic) together make up about 45% of the population.
 Although over 700 different languages and dialects are spoken in DR Congo today, French remains the official language and the language for governmental purposes.
 In fact, The Democratic Republic of Congo is the most populated officially recognized francophone country in the world today.
 DR Congo is predominantly Christian with Catholics and Protestants forming about 70% of the total population.
 Muslims make up about 10% of the total population.